unpoly/unpoly/src/unpoly/pages/csp.md

 ### Solution 2: Prefix a CSP nonce

-Unpoly lets your work around this by prefixing your callback with a [CSP nonce](https://content-security-policy.com/nonce/):
+Unpoly lets you work around this by prefixing your callback with a [CSP nonce](https://content-security-policy.com/nonce/):

 ```html
 <a href="/path" up-follow up-on-loaded="nonce-kO52Iphm8B alert()">Click me</a>